Systems · People · AI Integration · Toronto, ON

 Everyone is either terrified of AI, throwing money at it randomly, or being sold something by someone who has never looked at their actual operation.
 Here are the five myths making all three worse.

-The businesses getting real value from AI right now are not the ones who adopted it fastest.
+The businesses getting real value from AI right now are not the ones who adopted it fastest or spent the most.
 They are the ones who understood their own systems clearly enough to know where AI helps, where it doesn't, and what breaks when you add it to a process that was already broken.
+That understanding is operational clarity, not a technology skill, and it is precisely the thing most AI initiatives skip on the way to the demo.

-That last part matters most.
-AI does not fix broken processes.
+One sentence to hold onto before the myths: AI does not fix broken processes.
 It accelerates them.
-Which means if you automate before you diagnose, you move faster in the wrong direction.
-The operational clarity that makes Myths useful is the same clarity that makes AI integration actually work.
+Automate before you diagnose and you simply move faster in the wrong direction, with fewer humans watching.
+Diagnose first and AI becomes what it should be: leverage on a system that already makes sense.
+The clarity that makes Myths useful is the same clarity that makes AI integration actually pay.

 "AI is the most powerful tool for amplifying what you already do well.
 It is equally powerful at amplifying what you do badly."